Divisional Commissioner (Bangladesh): Monthly meetings

 The divisional commissioner chairs monthly task force meetings, divisional law and order meetings, divisional revenue conferences, and development coordination meetings at the divisional level.
 Quarterly meetings with the chief executive officers of district councils are also held under his/her leadership.

 Divisional Election Board

 By virtue of his/her position, the divisional commissioner serves as the chairman of the Divisional Election Board.
 This board oversees the recruitment process for third and fourth-class employees in his/her office, the DIG's office, the police commissioner's office, deputy commissioners' offices, and the superintendent of police's offices within the division.

 Inspection

 The divisional commissioner regularly inspects the offices of deputy commissioners, UNOs, assistant commissioners (land), and executive magistrates within his/her division.

 Protocol

 The divisional commissioner is the chief protocol officer at the divisional level.
-He/she assumes the responsibility of chief protocol officer during visits by the President and Chief Adviser.
+He/she assumes the responsibility of chief protocol officer during visits by the President and Prime Minister.